 Regulate Water Temperature

-According to Environmental Science Investigation, fish can’t regulate their body temperature and rely on the water being at the right conditions to survive.
-Too much heat causes evaporation and also speeds up your fish’s metabolism, causing harmful toxins to rise in the tank.
+According to Environmental Science Investigation, fish can’t regulate their body temperature and rely on the water being in the right conditions to survive.

 Maintain Room Temperature